DonitaCipcon/DoniActivity1/README.md

-"This is a readme file of Donut"
+"This is a readme file of Donita Cipcon"